 Above: Balcony or patio gardeners in cold climates can create a standing cold frame by pairing Farmer D’s Cedar Bed on Legs with the Farmer D 2-by-4-foot Cedar Cold Frame; $299.95 and $199.95, respectively, at Williams Sonoma.

 Above: The Forest Premier Cold Frame features two independently opening lids, each with a large and small timber prop to enable you to vary the level of exposure for the plants inside.
-It is 46.5 inches wide and 31 inches deep and comes with a 15-year warranty; £122.99 at Hayes Garden World.
+It is 46.5 inches wide and 31 inches deep and comes with a 15-year warranty; £65.90 at Green and Easy.

 Above: Made in Austria, the Juwel BioStar 1500 Premium Cold Frame features three roof windows, including one with an automatic opener.
 The panels are made of durable twin-wall polycarbonate, providing a high level of insulation and the strength to supportsix -feet of snow.
 It has a “no-drip” coating to prevent excess condensation from forming on plants.
 It measures 59-by-32 inches and includes four corner stakes; $359.99 at Green House Nation.